timothyqiu/godot-docs/classes/class_boneattachment3d.rst

 Whether the BoneAttachment3D node will override the bone pose of the bone it is attached to.
 When set to ``true``, the BoneAttachment3D node can change the pose of the bone.
 When set to ``false``, the BoneAttachment3D will always be set to the bone's transform.

+\ **Note:** This override performs interruptively in the skeleton update process using signals due to the old design.
+It may cause unintended behavior when used at the same time with :ref:`SkeletonModifier3D<class_SkeletonModifier3D>`.

 .. rst-class:: classref-section-separator

 ----